Niina Koskela

 Niina Koskela (born 8 August 1971), married from 2004 to 2009 as Niina Sammalvuo, is a Finnish chess player.
 In 2006, she was the first Finnish woman to receive the FIDE title of Woman Grandmaster (WGM).
 She is a three-time winner of the Finnish Women's Chess Championship (1990, 2002, 2008).
 Since 2012, she has played for Norway.

 Biography

-Koskela is participant in numerous Finnish Women's Chess Championships, where winning three gold medals (1990, 2002, 2008) and three silver medals (1989, 1992, 1994).
+Koskela was a participant in numerous Finnish Women's Chess Championships, won three gold medals (1990, 2002, 2008) and three silver medals (1989, 1992, 1994).
 In 1991, in Subotica, Niina Koskela participated in Women's World Chess Championship Interzonal Tournament and ranked in 34th place.
-In 2000, Niina Koskela participated in Women's World Chess Championship by knock-out system and in the first round won to Subbaraman Vijayalakshmi but in the second round lost to Nana Ioseliani.
+In 2000, Niina Koskela participated in Women's World Chess Championship by a knock-out system and in the first round won Subbaraman Vijayalakshmi but in the second round lost to Nana Ioseliani.

 She played for Finland and Norway in the Women's Chess Olympiads: